 The Riverside/Mineral Basin property is located in the State of Alaska, USA which has delayed the drilling program outlined in the Company's initial public offering prospectus due to cross border travel restrictions.
-During the six months ended December 31, 2020, the Company used US labour contractors to upgrade the access road to the property and to complete surface field work.
-Management continues to monitor the situation.
+During the nine months ended March 31, 2021, the Company used US labour contractors to upgrade the access road to the property and to complete surface field work.
+Management has implemented safeguards and protocols recommended by the relevant health authorities to protect its workers and continues to monitor the situation.

-At December 31, 2020, the Company has not generated revenue from operations, has an accumulated deficit of \$650,129 and expects to incur further losses in the exploration and evaluation of its mineral properties.
+At March 31, 2021, the Company has not generated revenue from operations, has an accumulated deficit of \$669,824 and expects to incur further losses in the exploration and evaluation of its mineral properties.
 These condensed interim consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company has not yet determined whether its mineral properties contain economically recoverable reserves.
 The recoverability of the amounts shown for exploration and evaluation assets is dependent upon the confirmation of economically recoverable reserves, the Company's ability to obtain adequate financing to develop the reserves, and its ability to generate revenues and cash flows from profitable operations in the future.
 These conditions indicate the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.
 The junior mining industry is considered speculative in nature which could make the Company more difficult to fund.